Skip to content

 Question detection

-Detect questions from screen text, audio, and UI context; retrieve candidate answers from your capture history; review, deduplicate, and surface answers with native overlays on macOS.
+Detect questions from screen text, audio, and UI context; retrieve candidate answers from your capture history; review, deduplicate, and work through suggestions in the question inbox.

 Overview